 L1/L2 Interior and Exterior Light Load Reduction

-LEDs must be on one of the following qualified product lists (QPL), Design Lights Consortium, Lighting Design Lab or ENERGY STAR® (exceptions are granted if an architect or engineer specified the product and completed COMcheck, or if there is not a QPL category for the proposed product).
+LEDs must be on one of the following qualified product lists (QPL), Design Lights Consortium or ENERGY STAR® (exceptions are granted if an architect or engineer specified the product and completed COMcheck, or if there is not a QPL category for the proposed product).